-In the memoirs of her daughter Ève, she put it in an even more dramatic light: ‘We Poles don’t have the right to leave our country at a time when it’s being oppressed’ – that was allegedly Marie’s reaction to Pierre’s proposal.
+In the memoirs of her daughter Ève, she put it in an even more dramatic light: ‘We Poles don’t have the right to leave our country at a time when it’s being oppressed’.
+This was allegedly Marie’s reaction to Pierre’s proposal.

 Polonium is for Poland

-In July 1896, Maria and Pierre announced the discovery of the new substance which, ‘in honour of Maria’s homeland’, they called Polonium.
-The name of the element was derived from the Latin name of Poland, Polonia; as such it was a highly subversive move considering that the name Poland itself was not even on the map of Europe in the late 19th century.
-Russia was a powerful and threatening empire, while in France – usually sympathetic with the Polish national cause – debate about the question Polonaise (as it was called there) was on the wane ever since the defeat in the Prusso-French war of 1871.
+In July 1896, Maria and Pierre announced the discovery of the new substance which, ‘in honour of Maria’s homeland’, they called polonium.
+The name of the element was derived from the Latin name of Poland, Polonia; as such, it was a highly subversive move, considering that the name Poland itself was not even on the map of Europe in the late 19th century.
+Russia was a powerful and threatening empire, while in France – usually sympathetic with the Polish national cause – debate about the question Polonaise (as it was called there) had been waning ever since the defeat in the Prusso-French war of 1871.

 And yet, polonium and Poland had more in common than one would suppose.
 For one, they were both seemingly invisible.
 At the time of its discovery one couldn’t see or weigh polonium, just as one couldn’t find Poland on the map of Europe – and yet it existed in the hearts of Poles, including Maria Skłodowska-Curie.